Hugh Hetherington Hearing Aid Museum

 Click picture for larger view

-Top side view of the Sonotone Model 400 carbon hearing aid double microphone showing the three-pin body plug and socket.
+Top view of the Sonotone Model 400 carbon hearing aid double microphone showing the three-pin body plug and socket.

 Click picture for larger view